bishwajit01/SpringCore/README.md

 Diffrent Ways to Inject into a Bean.
 Using annotations.
 Using the configuration files.
-Describing what is dependency injection.
+Describing what is dependency injection, and how to achieve it.